Skip to main content

 What Are Negotiable Instruments?

-Have you ever wondered what law applies when you write a check or purchase a certificate of deposit (CD) from a bank?
-It involves state law and the Uniform Commercial Code.
+Have you ever wondered what laws apply when you write a check or purchase a certificate of deposit (CD) from a bank?
+This process involves state law and the Uniform Commercial Code (UCC).
+Financial transactions under the UCC have many terms of art.
+One of them is negotiable instruments, which are signed documents promising payment.

 The Uniform Commercial Code

-Checks and certificates of deposit are types of negotiable instruments.
-Articles 3 and 4 of the Uniform Commercial Code (UCC) have been enacted into law by every state and provides the rules for negotiable instruments.
-The UCC is not a federal law; it is a set of proposed uniform laws that states adopt for consistency across jurisdictions.
+Cashier’s checks, promissory notes, and CDs are types of negotiable instruments.
+Every state has adopted Articles 3 and 4 of the Uniform Commercial Code (UCC), which gives the rules for negotiable instruments.
+The UCC isn’t a federal law.
+However, states adopt these proposed uniform laws for consistency across jurisdictions.

 Types of Negotiable Instruments

-Negotiable instruments are written documents that promise to pay an exact amount of money.
-Notes and drafts are two types of common negotiable instruments.
-A draft is a written order for payment and includes items such as personal, business, and cashier checks.
-A note is a promise of payment such as a certificate of deposit or promissory note.
+Negotiable instruments are written documents that promise to pay a specific amount of money.
+Notes and drafts are two common types of negotiable instruments.
+A draft is a written order for payment and includes items such as personal, business, and cashier’s checks.
+A note is a promise of payment, such as a CD or promissory note.
+Other types of negotiable instruments include traveler’s checks, bills of exchange, and money orders.

 Generally, a written instrument must meet the following conditions to become a negotiable instrument:

-• The promise or order to pay is unconditional.
+• There is an unconditional promise or order to pay

-• Payment is made on demand or at a certain time.
+• Payment is on demand or at a certain future date

-There are several types of common financial documents that are not negotiable instruments and, therefore, not subject to the same laws and regulations.
-For example, physical paper and coin money, fund transfers, and investment securities are not negotiable instruments.
-Different parts of the U.C.C. or different laws govern the use of these instruments.
+Many types of common financial documents aren’t negotiable instruments.
+These are not subject to the same laws and regulations.
+For example, physical paper and coin money, fund transfers, and investment securities are non-negotiable instruments.
+Different parts of the UCC and different laws govern these instruments.

 The Importance of Negotiable Instruments

-Negotiable instruments are critical to our economy because they allow you to do business and to be certain you’ll receive money for services or goods without actually transferring any cash.
-For example, a business can mail a check for payment rather than sending a large amount of money.
-On a smaller scale, you can also pay your electric company bill with a check instead of mailing cash.
+Negotiable instruments are critical to our economy.
+They allow you to do business with the certainty that you’ll receive a fixed amount of money for services or goods without transferring any cash.
+For example, your business can mail a check for payment rather than sending a large amount of money.
+On a smaller scale, you can also pay your electric bill with a check instead of mailing cash.

-Without the laws in place that protect both the payor and payee of negotiable instruments, our economy would not be able to function the way that it currently does.
+Without the laws protecting both the payor and payee of negotiable instruments, our economy would not function as it does.

-Given the importance of negotiable instruments, all parties should understand how to enforce a negotiable instrument and make sure your rights are protected.
-Article 3, Part 3 of the Uniform Commercial Code explains the law regarding the enforceability of negotiable instruments and Article 3 part 4 explains the liability of the parties.
+Given the importance of negotiable instruments, you should understand how to enforce negotiable instrument laws.
+Article 3, Part 3 of the UCC explains the law regarding the enforceability of negotiable instruments.
+Article 3, Part 4 explains the parties’ (transferee and transferor) liability.

-Anyone with an interest in the negotiable instrument, such as a bank, can enforce its payment when payment becomes due.
-If you do not honor the responsibilities of the negotiable instrument, you may have breached the agreement and may be liable for damages the other party incurs.
+Anyone with an interest in a specific negotiable instrument can enforce payment when it’s due.
+This can be, for example, a bank or other financial institution.
+If you don’t honor the responsibilities of the negotiable instrument in good faith, you may have breached the agreement, and you can be sued.

-Negotiable instruments are easy to execute and are commonly used by both consumers and businesses in the United States.
-You may not think of the legal implications every time you sign a check.
-However, you should be aware that the Uniform Commercial Code applies each time you sign a check and that certain legal obligations and rights apply.
+While you may not always consider the legal implications, you should be aware that the Uniform Commercial Code applies each time you sign a check.
+Certain legal obligations and rights also apply.

 Was this helpful?